Improving Lossless Compression Rates via Monte Carlo Bits-Back Coding: Experiments

 The variational bounds used to train the VAEs had an impact on compression performance.
 When using BB-IS with a model trained on the IWAE objective, equalizing the number of particles during compression and training resulted in better rates than BB-IS with an ELBO-trained VAE (Table \ref{table:vae_training_method}).
 Therefore, we always use our McBits coders with models trained on the corresponding variational bound.

-We assessed BB-IS in a transfer learning setting.
-We trained models on the standard EMNIST-Letters and EMNIST-MNIST splits and evaluated compression performance on the test sets.
-BB-IS achieved greater rate savings than BB-ELBO when transferred to an out-of-distribution setting (Table \ref{table:vae_transfer}).
+We assessed BB-IS in an out-of-distribution (OOD) compression setting.
+We trained models on standard EMNIST-Letters and EMNIST-MNIST splits and evaluated compression performance on the test sets.
+BB-IS achieved greater rate savings than BB-ELBO when transferred to OOD data (Table \ref{table:vae_transfer}).
 This illustrates that BB-IS may be particularly useful in more practical compression settings where the data distribution is different from that of the training data.

 Finally, we compared BB-IS and BB-CIS to other benchmark lossless compression schemes by measuring the \textit{total} bitrates on EMNIST test sets (without transferring).
 We also compared with amortized-iterative inference, \citep{yang2020improving} that optimizes the ELBO objective over local variational parameters for each data example at the compression stage.
 To roughly match the computation budget, the number of optimization steps was set to 50 and this method is denoted as BB-ELBO-IF (50).
 Both BB-IS and BB-CIS outperformed all other baselines on both test sets, and BB-CIS was better than BB-IS in terms of total bitrate since it effectively reduces the initial bit cost.
 Additional results can be found in in Appendix \ref{appendix:lossless_image:additional}.